Floor Is Lava

-Floor Is Lava is a 2020 game show created by Megan McGrath and Irad Eyal, hosted by Rutledge Wood.
+Floor Is Lava is an American television game show created by Megan McGrath and Irad Eyal, hosted by Rutledge Wood.
 It premiered on Netflix on June 19, 2020.

 Format

 The show's premise is based on that of the children's game of the same name.
-Participants navigate an obstacle course in a room filled with 80,000 US gallons (66,614 gallons, 302,833 litres) of slippery, bright red goop that simulates hot lava.
+Participants navigate an obstacle course in a room filled with 80,000 US gallons (66,614 gallons, 302,833 litres) of slippery, bright red gunge that simulates hot lava.
 Contestants must clamber on top of and move between objects above the "lava", with the goal of reaching the exit without falling in.

 In each episode, three teams of three contestants try to complete the course.
 The winning team is that with the highest number of surviving members escaping the room or, in the event of a tie, completing the course in the shortest time.
 In the first season, the lava gradually rises to submerge a step at the foot of the exit that may help participants to escape the room easier, after which the pool of liquid becomes more volatile, making objects above the lava harder to traverse.
 The second season dropped this aspect, but each contestant now had to collect an "exit pass" before they could escape.
 In addition, the two most successful teams now competed head-to-head to complete a final course, the Volcano, to determine the winning team.
 Winners receive US$10,000 and a trophy in the shape of a lava lamp.